Carbon nanothread: Structure

 Since "diamond nanothreads" are sp^{3}-bonded and one-dimensional they are unique in the matrix of hybridization (sp^{2}/sp^{3}) and dimensionality (0D/1D/2D/3D) for carbon nanomaterials.

 Assuming a topological unit cell of one or two benzene rings with at least two bonds interconnecting each adjacent pair of rings, 50 topologically distinct nanothreads have been enumerated.
 15 of these are within 80 meV/carbon atom of the most stable member.
 Some of the more commonly discussed nanothread structures are known informally as polytwistane, tube (3,0), and Polymer I. Polytwistane is chiral.
 Tube (3,0) can be thought of as the thinnest possible thread that can be carved out of the diamond structure, consisting of stacked cyclohexane rings.
 Polymer I was predicted to form from benzene at high pressure.

 Although there is compelling evidence from two dimensional X-ray diffraction patterns, transmission electron diffraction, and solid-state nuclear magnetic resonance (NMR) for a structure consisting of hexagonally packed crystals of 6.5 Angstrom diameter nanothreads with largely (75 to 80%) sp^{3}-bonding, the atomic structure of nanothreads is still under investigation.
 Nanothreads have also been observed by transmission electron microscopy.
 Individual threads have been observed to pack in hexagonal crystals and layer-lines indicative of order along their length have been observed.

 Nanothreads have also been classified by their degree of saturation.
 Fully saturated degree 6 nanothreads have no double bonds remaining.
 Three bonds form between each pair of benzene molecules.
 Degree 4 nanothreads have a double bond remaining from benzene and thus only two bonds formed between each pair of benzene molecules.
 Degree 2 have two double bonds remaining.
 Unless otherwise specified the term nanothread is assumed to refer to a degree six structure.

 NMR has revealed that nanothread crystals consist of both degree 6 and degree 4 threads.
 Moreover, spin diffusion experiments show that the sections of the threads that are fully saturated degree 6 must be at least 2.5 nm long, if not longer.
 NMR also shows that no second hydrocarbon or carbon phase is present in nanothread crystals.
 Thus all of the sp^{2} carbon is either in degree 4 nanothreads or small amounts of aromatic linker molecules, or even smaller amounts of C=O groups.
+A subsequent 2018 study combining experimental and calculated solid-state NMR further constrained possible atomic structures of nanothreads. ^13C chemical shifts and anisotropies were computed using density functional theory for numerous candidate degree-6 and degree-4 structures and jointly analyzed with one- and two-dimensional NMR data, identifying a minimal set of four plausible structural candidates.
+The analysis indicated that the data are best described by a specific combination of degree-4 and degree-6 threads, consistent with [4+2] cycloaddition motifs and influenced by structural disorder.
 NMR provides the chemical structural information necessary to refine syntheses towards pure degree 6 nanothreads, which are stronger than the partially saturated ones.